Gobidev/pfetch-rs/README.md

 ## Configuration

 Like the original `pfetch`, `pfetch-rs` is configured through environment variables.
-Your existing config will probably still work, the only difference is how padding is configured.
+Your existing config will probably still work, the main difference is how padding is configured.

-If you want to display a custom logo, you will have to download the source code, make your changes to `./pfetch-extractor/logos.sh` and build the binary with `cargo b --release`.
+If you want to display a custom logo, use the `PF_CUSTOM_LOGOS` option, an example for a custom logos file can be found below.

 ```sh
 # Which information to display.